ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 and employment.
 Figure 5.3 shows the effect of recoding the variable “age”.

-Example 5.3: Using globalRecode() to create intervals of unequal width

 .. code-block:: R
+   :linenos:
+   :caption: Using globalRecode() to create intervals of unequal width
+   :name: code53

     sdcInitial <- globalRecode(sdcInitial, column = c('age'), breaks = c(0, 5, 11, 17, 21, 25, 49, 65, 100))

     # Frequencies of age after recoding